undreamai/LLMUnity/README.md

 :grey_exclamation: Before using any model make sure you **check their license** :grey_exclamation:

-## Multiple client / Remote server setup
+## Multiple AI / Remote server setup
+LLMUnity allows to have multiple AI characters efficiently.<br>
+Each character can be implemented with a different client with its own prompt (and other parameters), and all of the clients send their requests to a single server.<br>
+This is essential as multiple server instances would require additional compute resources.<br>

-In addition to the `LLM` server functionality, LLMUnity defines the `LLMClient` client class that handles the client functionality.<br>
+In addition to the `LLM` server functionality, we define the `LLMClient` class that handles the client functionality.<br>
 The `LLMClient` contains a subset of options of the `LLM` class described in the [Options](#options).<br>
-It can be used to have multiple clients with different options e.g. different prompts that use the same server.<br>
-This is important as multiple server instances would require additional compute resources.<br>
 To use multiple instances, you can define one `LLM` GameObject (as described in [How to use](#how-to-use)) and then multiple `LLMClient` objects.
 See the [ServerClient](Samples~/ServerClient) sample for a server-client example.